LiljestromNadja/DebianLinux/README.md

 Next ->
 Chose Install

-And another, longer while of waiting
+And another, longer while of waiting (about 10 minutes).

 Restarted the virtual machine after installing Linux because for some reason the user name and password didn’t work.